minzart/sunrise-oath/glossary/chatgpt.md

 Gale's new friends in Montreal fit the same archetypes as his friends in Waterloo.
 Gale's friends in Montreal are generally more nuanced or jaded versions of the archetypes from Waterloo.
 As [[an]] example: Tara is Eroica's cousin, and Eroica was the more dominant and crafty of the two.
 However, Tara has a special talent for never missing the mark, whether in shooting games, carnival ball tosses, or clever remarks.
 She also is the one who often foils Eroica's plans, through exercising her own will.

 After Gale realizes that Dawn never existed, he had a period of idleness where both his friendships and his writing floundered.
 After finding out that Louise had died in a car accident on her way to the airport with the newborn child she had while Gale was gone, he is distraught by the loss of his fiancee and daughter.
-He drinks heavily, and accidentally falls into the water at [[Alexandra]] Basin in the Old Port of Montreal, the very place where he last saw the beautiful stranger seven years before when the ship docked back at the pier.
+He drinks heavily, and accidentally falls into the water at [[Alexandra]] Basin in the Old [[Port]] of Montreal, the very place where he last saw the beautiful stranger seven years before when the ship docked back at the pier.
 Miraculously, the real version of Dawn, Sarah Carice Beaulieu, happened to be there when he well into the water, and saved his life.

 Gale's relationship with Sarah ends in marriage.
-They have two children: Caroline Alice Jones, and Marie Eilish Jones.
-(Trivia: the latter grows up to become Ishmael, one of the leaders of a resistance movement in [[an]] alt-history future of Canada.)
+They have two children: Caroline Alice Jones, and Marie Eilish Jones. ([[Trivia]]: the latter grows up to become Ishmael, one of the leaders of a resistance movement in [[an]] alt-history future of Canada.)

 Louise and the unborn child fit into the story via being [[an]] element of foreshadowing that Gale's actions have more consequences than he would like to admit.
 He thinks he can leave Waterloo and go back whenever he is done with his business in Montreal, but in reality there were many people who depended on him.
 He let down the original trio, and is denied the chance to truly make amends.
 All he can do is salvage the relationships he has with the new trio.

 Gale imagines Dawn as a figment of his own imagination as a sort of self-delusion that gives him hope.
 He feels that his life is boring, and that he has never truly wanted for anything material.
 For him, the beautiful stranger he met seven years ago was a perfect enigma to carry with him forever.
-The fake version of Dawn first appeared after Canada Day; during a thunderstorm in the early morning of July 2, 1999, he said that he would finally go back to the Old Port of Montreal if the rain stopped before sunrise.
+The fake version of Dawn first appeared after Canada Day; during a thunderstorm in the early morning of July 2, 1999, he said that he would finally go back to the Old [[Port]] of Montreal if the rain stopped before sunrise.
 It did, and so he went and gave himself hope in the way he knew best: lying to himself.

 Montreal is used as a setting in which Gale is a stranger, and where he can make new connections and start anew.
 In reality, he is the same person no matter where he goes, and he himself realizes the parallels between the old trio and the new trio.
 He salvages the latter friendships only after the first three completely forsake him; Eroica and Catherine mourn the death of their dear friend Louise, and Louise the pianist is forever lost to death.

-The Wind at Dawn is a coming-of-age story about a young man named Gale Jones who moves from his hometown of Waterloo, Ontario to Montreal, Quebec to pursue his dream of becoming a writer.
+The Wind at Dawn is a coming-of-[[age]] story about a young man named Gale Jones who moves from his hometown of Waterloo, Ontario to Montreal, Quebec to pursue his dream of becoming a writer.
 The story is set in the 1990s, and centers around Gale's experiences in his new city, as well as his relationships with the people he meets there.

 Gale is spurred in his artistic journey by a figure from his past, a young woman with whom he shared a dance when he was seventeen.
 He never learned her name, and only remembers her hazel eyes, light brown hair, and a pale blue dress.
-Through his apparent reunion with this mysterious woman, whom he calls "Dawn", Gale begins working at a café and meets a new group of friends who gradually replace the people he left behind in Waterloo.
+Through his apparent reunion with this mysterious woman, whom he calls "Dawn", Gale begins working at a [[café]] and meets a new group of friends who gradually replace the people he left behind in Waterloo.

 However, Gale eventually realizes that the Dawn he reunited with never existed, and that she was simply a figment of his own imagination.
 This discovery is a turning point in his character development, and leads to a series of events that ultimately change the course of his life in Montreal.

 Tara Robles is [[an]] architect who builds Sunview Heights, a new neighborhood in a fictional Waterloo.
 In the timeline of The Wind at Dawn, she is [[an]] ex-girlfriend of Gale Jones who re-enters his life when they meet by chance at La Ronde.
 He is dating David Hawthorn, but originally believed their relationship to not be so serious.
 During the period of upheaval in Gale's life when Dawn first disappeared, Tara became pregnant and decided to make her relationship with David work.
 She married him, and together they had Solomon.
 After Gale and Tara are back in contact, she names him as godfather to her Solomon Hawthorn.

-The Wind at Dawn is a coming-of-age story about a young man named Gale Jones who moves from his hometown of Waterloo, Ontario to Montreal, Quebec to pursue his dream of becoming a writer.
+The Wind at Dawn is a coming-of-[[age]] story about a young man named Gale Jones who moves from his hometown of Waterloo, Ontario to Montreal, Quebec to pursue his dream of becoming a writer.
 The story is set in the 1990s, and centers around Gale's experiences in his new city, as well as his relationships with the people he meets there.

 Gale is spurred in his artistic journey by a figure from his past, a young woman with whom he shared a dance when he was seventeen.
 He never learned her name, and only remembers her hazel eyes, light brown hair, and a pale blue dress.
-Through his apparent reunion with this mysterious woman, whom he calls "Dawn", Gale begins working at a café and meets a new group of friends who gradually replace the people he left behind in Waterloo.
+Through his apparent reunion with this mysterious woman, whom he calls "Dawn", Gale begins working at a [[café]] and meets a new group of friends who gradually replace the people he left behind in Waterloo.

 One of these new friends is Tara Robles, [[an]] architect who builds a new neighborhood in Waterloo.
 She was once [[an]] ex-girlfriend of Gale's, and they reunite in Montreal.
 Tara is pregnant with her husband David's child, and she names Gale as the godfather of their son, Solomon.